-Make your trip a memorable one by spending a day on our Giant’s Causeway bus tour from Belfast.
+Make your trip a memorable one by spending a day on our Giants Causeway tours from Belfast.
 You will enjoy a comprehensive visit to one of Northern Ireland’s most famous attractions.
-Don’t stop at reading about the Giant’s Causeway’s rich history; instead let our tour guide provide the facts and figures while you dedicate your energy to taking in its beauty.
+There’s no need to read about the rich history; instead let our tour guide provide the facts and figures while you dedicate your energy to taking in its beauty.

-Travel to the site in comfort aboard one of our coaches on a guided tour, and let yourself be enchanted by the gorgeous sites, lush beauty of the Irish landscape, and of course, the causeway itself.
-Don’t worry about checking a map or stopping for directions.
-We will ensure you see the best spots and get plenty of time to explore the causeway.
+Travel to the site in comfort aboard one of our coaches, and let yourself be enchanted by the gorgeous sites, lush beauty of the Irish landscape, and of course, the causeway itself.
+Don’t worry about checking a map or stopping for directions, we will ensure you see the best spots and get plenty of time to explore the causeway.

 The Causeway will not be the only amazing site you will discover with us!
 Our tour intinerary provides plenty of highlights and a unique local look at Northern Ireland.
 We will stop at Carrickfergus Castle, a 12th Century Norman castle that is deemed one of the best preserved in the country.

 You will also have the chance to absorb the breathtaking sight of the Glens of Antrim, while having time to enjoy the delights and charm of the quaint villages along the way.
 You will see preserved medieval castles, the French castle where King William III first set foot in Ireland in 1690.
 Learn about local customs, and so much more!